Skip to content

 3. Climate adaptation and mitigation

 Both countries continue making progress toward positive carbon impact and climate adaptation, including through engagement with the private sector.
 Côte d’Ivoire is actively developing its carbon policies in line with the U.N.
 Framework Convention on Climate Change (UNFCCC) National Determined Contributions.
-And Ghana received its second result-based payment of nearly $17 million from the World Bank’s Emissions Reduction Programme, with the largest share going to Community Resource Management Areas (CREMAs) and farmer groups.
+And Ghana received its first result-based payment of nearly $5 million from the World Bank’s Emissions Reduction Programme, with the largest share going to Community Resource Management Areas (CREMAs) and farmer groups.

 In Abidjan this June, WCF helped convene the public and private sector to further the conversation on a carbon regulatory framework for Côte d’Ivoire, in addition to discussing other CFI-related topics.